Table of Contents

 What is Non Cooperation Movement?

-Mahatma Gandhi organized the Non Cooperation Movement from 1920-1922, to persuade the British government of India to grant India Swaraj, or self-rule.
-It was one of Gandhi’s earliest planned instances of widespread Civil Disobedience Movement (Satyagraha).
-The Non Cooperation Movement is said to have existed between September 1920 and February 1922.
+Mahatma Gandhi organized the Non-Cooperation Movement from 1920-1922, to persuade the British government of India to grant India Swaraj or self-rule.
+Non-Cooperation Movement was one of Gandhi’s earliest planned instances of the widespread Civil Disobedience Movement (Satyagraha).
+The Non-Cooperation Movement is said to have existed between September 1920 and February 1922.
 It represented the beginning of a new chapter in the struggle for Indian independence.
 The Jallianwala Bagh Massacre of 1919 served as the catalyst for the Non-Cooperation Movement’s inception, which was later suspended due to the 1922 Chauri Chaura Incident.

 Non Cooperation Movement by Mahatma Gandhi

 Mahatma Gandhi was the main proponent of the Non Cooperation Movement.
 He published a manifesto in March 1920 outlining the movement’s nonviolent noncooperation doctrine.
-With the help of this manifesto, Gandhi hoped to eradicate untouchability from society by encouraging people to adopt swadesi ideas and practices, such as hand spinning and weaving.
+With the help of this manifesto, Mahatma Gandhi hoped to eradicate untouchability from society by encouraging people to adopt Swadeshi ideas and practices, such as hand spinning and weaving.
 In 1921, Gandhi traveled the country elaborating on the movement’s principles.

-Non Cooperation Movement Implementation
+Causes of Non Cooperation Movement

-Essentially, the Non Cooperation Movement was a non-violent, non-violent protest against the Indian government of the British.
+Essentially, the Non-Cooperation Movement was a non-violent, non-violent protest against the Indian government of the British.
 As a form of protest, Indians were asked to renounce their titles and resign from their appointed positions in the local bodies.
 People were asked to quit their government jobs and remove their kids from institutions that were under government control or that received government funding.
 People were urged to refrain from purchasing foreign goods, exclusively utilize products created in India, boycott legislative council elections, and abstain from enlisting in the British army.

 For the first time, the INC was willing to abandon constitutional measures to obtain self-rule, making the Non Cooperation Movement a crucial moment in the independence campaign.
 If this campaign was carried out to its conclusion, Gandhi had promised that Swaraj would be accomplished in a year.